 Ah, Pegasus.
 According to the myth, he was born of a non-consensual union between Poseidon and mortal Medusa.
 Poseidon took the shape of a horse when he raped Medusa in Athena's temple while she was praying to the Goddess, which appears to be the origins of why Pegasus is viewed as a horse.
 The same … Continue reading Pegasus, Amen and Your Brain – As Above So Below

 Genesis 1-14 14 And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years Luke 21-25 25 And there shall be signs in the sun, and in the moon, and in the … Continue reading The Son and the Sun.
-The Origin of the Christ Myth.
+The Foundation of Christian Mythology.

 If you are a Percy Jackson fan, you will recognize that scene where the cyclops, Tyson, stops the bull that spewed flames at everybody in the camp.
 He grabbed the bull by the horns as it shot flames at him but he was unharmed.
 Why?
 And why are the cyclops fireproof in Greek Mythology?
 This … Continue reading Why is the Cyclops Fireproof?

 This one is interesting because we have two versions of a blind man having his sight restored by Jesus in the Gospels.
 One is in the Gospel of John, Chapter 9, Verses 1-7; and the other is in the Gospel of Mark, Chapter 8, Verses 22-25.
 We're going to tackle the one in the Gospel … Continue reading The Healing of the Blind Man and Men Walking as Trees